wharfkit/website/src/lib/docs/Antelope/P2PClient.md

 Now with an established connection the script will begin to receive messages and custom logic can be added to read and respond to specific message types.

-As an example of how messaging handling can be done, we start with how to receive and respond to a [time_message](https://github.com/wharfkit/antelope/blob/64fe9cb1f69590c7496e1da7a378590f9d676726/src/p2p/types.ts#L54-L60).
-This is the message that clients on the P2P network uses as a heartbeat to ensure each connection is alive.
+As an example of how message handling can be done, we start with how to receive and respond to a [time_message](https://github.com/wharfkit/antelope/blob/64fe9cb1f69590c7496e1da7a378590f9d676726/src/p2p/types.ts#L54-L60).
+This is the message that clients on the P2P network use as a heartbeat to ensure each connection is alive.
 Without handling and responding to this message, most clients will assume the connection is lost and forcibly disconnect the client.

 ```ts
 import { P2P } from "@wharfkit/antelope"